emcuttsy/monoglot-anxiety/content/blog/11-ways-to-practice-writing-in-a-foreign-language.md

 ---

 I hope you enjoyed this list of ways to practice writing in a foreign language.
 What are your favorite ways to practice writing?
 Have you tried any of the ways I've suggested?
 And did I miss anything?
-Let me know in the comments below.
-Thanks for reading, vielen Dank, and tusind tak!
+Let me know in the comments below or shoot an email to hello@monoglotanxiety.com.
+Thanks for reading.
+Vielen Dank!